-With the implementation of CCSS, there is a shift towards applied math concepts and skills taught through the use of authentic, real-life problems than through a sequence of procedures.
-Students are expected to work cooperatively, think critically, and solve problems – all while understanding that there are many ways to solve the problem (with no one particular right way) and sometimes more than one answer.
-Hence, the reason for the Standards of Mathematical Practice.
+With the implementation of CCSS, there is a shift toward applied math concepts and skills taught through the use of authentic, real-life problems rather than through a sequence of procedures.
+Students are expected to work cooperatively, think critically, and solve problems – all while understanding that there are many ways to solve the problem (with no one particular right way) and, sometimes, that there is more than one answer.
+Hence, this is the reason for the Standards of Mathematical Practice.

 I secretly enjoy moving furniture around in my house (although now that I have children, it’s more work than it’s worth sometimes).
-I use to love just rearranging the furniture and seeing all the unique ways it made the room look after changing it around.
-So that’s when I got the idea that I would create an activity such as this to have my students practice area and perimeter through applied math in context.
+I used to love just rearranging the furniture and seeing all the unique ways it made the room look after changing it around.
+So, that’s how I got the idea that I would create an activity such as this to have my students practice area and perimeter through applied math in context.

 First, I modeled for students using a pre-designed house.
-I showed students how to find the area by counting squares and partial squares, estimating, and even shortcut methods such as using arrays.
+I showed students how to find the area by counting squares and partial squares, estimating, and even using shortcut methods, such as arrays.
 I demonstrated breaking up rooms, finding their areas, and later adding them together to get a total area.
 I also demonstrated finding the area of furniture when you can’t actually see the grid lines.
-After modeling it, I then had students try out to find the area of a room or two on the house blueprint plans that I was modeling on.
+After modeling it, I then had students try to find the area of a room or two on the house blueprint plans on which I was modeling.
 (I strongly believe in the gradual release method.
-You can read about how I teach using the I do, We do, and You do Method.)
-Finally, I provide students with their own house design to try finding the area on.
+You can read about how I teach using the I Do, We Do, and You Do Method.)
+Finally, I provide students with their own house design on which to try finding the area.
 Of course, I differentiate it based on my students’ needs.
 Some students work with smaller rooms and furniture, while other students work with furniture that is angled and more advanced.
 They also answered questions related to their house.

 Once I felt students were ready to move on, I provided them with the materials to create their own house!
 They were given a blank grid graph and the furniture pieces.
-I gave them specific requirements, such as they had to have at least one bedroom, one bathroom, a kitchen, and a living room.
-They also had to have a couch, a large bed, two tables (of any size), chair, desk, table & chair set, bathroom furniture (toilet, sink, and tub) and kitchen furniture (sink, stove, fridge, counters).
-We discussed thinking logically – for instance, you would never stack a tv on top of your bed to save room, nor would you block your bedroom door.
-We also talked about how we had to create walls and not put furniture through it.
+I gave them specific requirements, such as having at least one bedroom, one bathroom, a kitchen, and a living room.
+They also had to have a couch, a large bed, two tables (of any size), a chair, a desk, a table and chair set, bathroom furniture (toilet, sink, and tub), and kitchen furniture (sink, stove, fridge, and counters).
+We discussed thinking logically – for instance, you would never stack a TV on top of your bed to save room, nor would you block your bedroom door.
+We also talked about how we had to create walls and not put furniture through them.

-Of course this activity could easily be done in any classroom.
-All you would need is graphing paper and students could draw their own furniture with color pencils on the paper or you can provide students with construction paper to create them.
-However, if you are looking to save some time, you can read about and purchase my Design My House Area Applied Math Activity in Teachers Pay Teachers store.
+Of course, this activity could easily be done in any classroom.
+All you would need is graphing paper, and students could draw their own furniture with colored pencils on the paper, or you can provide students with construction paper to create them.
+However, if you are looking to save some time, you can read about and purchase my Estimating Area Applied Math Activity in Teachers Pay Teachers store.